 top of page

-SP-Art 2025
+SP-Arte 2025

 São Paulo

-The tradition of the future: Superlimão 3D prints clay and transforms design with technology and ancestry
+The Tradition of the Future: Superlimão 3D Prints Clay and Transforms Design with Technology and Ancestry

 The research presented at SP–Arte is not limited to a technical experiment.
 It questions how design can reinterpret traditional knowledge without losing its essence.
-And, above all, how technology can learn from its ancestors, and not just replace or automate what came before.
+And, above all, how technology can learn from its ancestors, and not simply replace or automate what came before.

-Technical Sheet / Data Sheet
+Technical Sheet/Data Sheet

 Design: Superlimão